lightaprs/LightAPRS-1.0/README.md

 - BOD: 2.7v
 - Pinout: Standard
 - Variant: 1284P
 - Compiler LTO : Disabled
 <img src="images/lightaprs-mightycore-settings.png" width="300">

 ### 5.Copy Libraries & Compile Source Code

 You are almost ready to programme LightAPRS Tracker :)

-- First download the repository to your computer using green "[clone or download](https://github.com/lightaprs/LightAPRS-1.0/archive/master.zip)" button.
+- First download the repository to your computer using the green "[clone or download](https://github.com/lightaprs/LightAPRS-1.0/archive/master.zip)" button.
-- There are more then one Arduino projects optimized for different use cases.
+- There are more than one Arduino projects optimized for different use cases.
 For example if you are planning to use LightAPRS tracker for a pico balloon project, then use "[LightAPRS-pico-balloon](LightAPRS-pico-balloon)" folder, for a hab (high altitude balloon)/weather balloon project, then use "[LightAPRS-hab](LightAPRS-hab)" folder.
 - You will notice some folders in the "libraries" folder.
 You have to copy these folders (libraries) into your Arduino libraries folder on your computer.
 Path to your Arduino libraries:
 - **Windows** : This PC\Documents\Arduino\libraries\
 - **Mac** : /Users/\<username\>/Documents/Arduino/libraries/ <img src="images/lightaprs-library-copy.png" width="600">
 - Then open the *.ino file with Arduino IDE and change your settings (Callsign, SSID, comment, etc.)
 - Click **Verify**

 ### 6.Upload

 - First attach an antenna (at least 50cm monopole wire) to your tracker.
 Radio module may be damaged if operated without attaching an antenna, since power has nowhere to go.
-- Connect LightAPRS Tracker to your computer with micro USB cable.
+- Connect LightAPRS Tracker to your computer with a micro USB cable.
-- If you have succesfully installed CH340G driver explained in the first step, you should see a COM port under **Tools->Port** menu item.
+- If you have successfully installed the CH340G driver explained in the first step, you should see a COM port under **Tools->Port** menu item.
 Select that port.

 <img src="images/lightaprs-arduino-port-select.png" width="600">